-In addition to routine tests and other measures of achievement, students in grades 3 -8 will take statemandated assessments, such as the STAAR, in the following subjects:
+In addition to routine tests and other measures of achievement, students in grades 3 -8 will take statemandated assessments, including the STAAR, in the following subjects:

 - Mathematics, annually in grades 3-8.

-- Reading, annually in grades 3-8.
+- Reading Language Arts (RLA), annually in grades 3-8.

-- •

 - Science, in grades 5 and 8.

 - Social Studies, in grade 8.